simple-registry/simple-registry/doc/reference/configuration.md

 jwks_uri = "https://token.actions.githubusercontent.com/.well-known/jwks"
 required_claims = ["repository", "actor"]
 ```

+Set `server_ca_bundle` for an issuer whose certificate the system roots do not
+cover, such as a kube-apiserver signed by the cluster CA. It applies to the
+discovery and JWKS fetches for that provider alone; other providers keep the
+system roots.

 `required_claims` checks presence only.
 Predicates over claim *values* belong in
 the access policy, which sees the whole claim map.